jairaja/bw-pool-ui/README.md

 # bw-pool-ui

-/\*\*

-- The idea is around creating a car-pooling app for small communities, etc.
+- Better World Pool => The idea is about creating a simple and free car-pooling app for small communities, etc.
-  \*/

-/\*\*

-- This file contains the README for the BetterWorld Pool UI project.
--
-- The code in this file, including any parts of it, can be used, reproduced, and modified
-- for personal, professional, or commercial purposes without needing the consent of the owner.
+- The code in this repo, including any parts of it, can be used, and reproduced for personal, professional, or commercial purposes without needing the consent of the owner.
--
-- Please note that while the code can be freely used, the owner of the code may not be liable
-- for any damages or issues that may arise from its use.
-It is always recommended to review and
-- test the code thoroughly before using it in any production environment.
+- Please note that while the code can be freely used, the owner of the code may not be liable for any damages or issues that may arise from its use.
+It is always recommended to review and test the code thoroughly before using it in any production environment.
--
-- Thank you for using the BetterWorld Pool UI code!
+- Thank you for using the bw-pool-ui code!
-  \*/

 ### `Clone the Project`